Last Updated on 16 January 2026 by Cycloscope

 Then there is a very nice Romanian truck driver, who speaks a little English and carries a load of cigarettes to Yerevan, a slightly dangerous job.

-Then there is a Polish truck driver with a cargo of about twenty cows (he is not at robbery risk), who is a bit worried due to the delay because he only has food for 3 days, and then there is a cow that should give birth within a week.
+Then there is a Polish truck driver with a cargo of about 20 cows (he is not at risk of robbery), who is a bit worried about the delay because he only has food for 3 days, and then there is a cow that should give birth within a week.

-He made friends with another truck driver, a Georgian giant that always wear suspenders (sometimes with nothing underneath).
+He made friends with another truck driver, a Georgian giant who always wears suspenders (sometimes with nothing underneath).
 Then there are the two Azeris and two Armenians with gold teeth.
 Needless to say, I’m the only woman on the ship.

 Interested in a trip to Georgia?
 You can read these articles: